whitlockjc/carvoyant/README.md

 * [Lodash](http://lodash.com/) - Utility library for JavaScript (We're current piecing together the pieces we need instead of using the whole library to make the browser builds as small as possible)
 * [Superagent](http://visionmedia.github.io/superagent/) - JavaScript AJAX library for the browser and Node.js

+### Running Tests and Building

+Right now the default Grunt command will run all tests (browser and Node.js) and create browser binaries for the project.
+To do this, all you have to do is run `grunt` from the command line, this of course assumes you installed the project dependencies after cloning the repository using `npm install`.
+You can also generate [JSDoc](http://usejsdoc.org/) documentation using `grunt jsdoc`.
+(This will eventually be incorporated into the build/release cycle so we can host the API documentation online.)
+Finally, to run the test suite you need to copy the template client configuration from **test/client_config.js.tmpl** to **test/client_config.js** and populate it with valid Carvoyant API credentials.

 ## Future Plans